Chaitalykundu/Web-Development/02-CSS/Question.md

 # Answer

+# Box model

-14. Can we add height and width in inline element?
+13. Can we add height and width in inline element?

 ```md
 No. Inline element ignores height and width.
 It only takes the width as much as needed